-After taking notes on each Topic presentation and the exercises which accompany it, including at least one document, video demonstration of a technique, and secondary source reading, students will take a 10-point quiz.
-The quiz is an open-note, multiple choice quiz.
-The quiz may be taken once only and will be taken for credit.
-At the end of the quarter students will have their lowest guiz score omitted from their grade and replaced with a perfect score (10 points).
+Students will complete a 10-point multiple-choice quiz after taking notes on each Topic presentation and the exercises which accompany it.
+Students should use these notes to complete the quiz.
+The quiz may be taken once only.
+At the end of the quarter students will have their lowest quiz score omitted from their grade and replaced with a perfect score (10 points).